-There are several areas still to be addressed in this bill's language to align it with the Task Force Recommendations.
-We appreciate that Rep. Edelson is committed to ensure the language reflects a consensus on the task force recommendation.
+• Some areas to be addressed in this bill that we're working on w/Rep. Edelson is committed to ensure the language reflects a consensus on the task force recommendation.
 Issues to address include:

-The bill currently lacks language ensuring there are no changes in the 48 rule or placement priority without increased capacity.
-Any change to the Priority Admissions law must occur simultaneously to or following the immediate increase in capacity at DCT as referenced in the Taskforce Recommendations.
+• The bill currently lacks language ensuring there are no changes in the 48 rule or placement priority without increased capacity.

+• Any change to the Priority Admissions law must occur simultaneously to or following the immediate increase in capacity at DCT as referenced in the Taskforce Recommendations.

-- To clarify: The task force did not take a position to eliminate the 48-hour rule Counties continue to support the urgency to get individuals to an appropriate placement, reflected in the origins of the 48-hour rule.
-Thus, we continue to support policy that reflects urgency of admission after commitment, not just "when a medically appropriate bed is available". - Urgency is needed to expand our state operated system capacity and our community capacity, to meet the need of individuals in jail and with the highest acuity.
-Otherwise changes in prioritization will only expand the wait for those with the highest needs. - The bill includes a one-time exception to the priority admissions rule, but counties can only support this when accompanied simultaneously to or following a commitment to an immediate increase in capacity at DCT.
-Urgency is needed to expand our state operated system capacity and our community capacity, to meet the need of individuals in jail and with the highest acuity.
-Otherwise changes in prioritization will only expand the wait for all those with the highest needs. - We strongly support the Medicaid 1115 waiver for jail reentry, however, language should also reference seeking a waiver for the Pre-Trial status individuals.
-Two states have already submitted Pre-Trial 1115 waivers to the federal government Oregon and Arkansas. - Counties appreciate the language calls out specific goals for increased DCT capacity, we suggest requiring regular reports back to the legislature about capacity levels at DCT and the progress towards meeting the capacity goals that accompany their appropriation.
+• To clarify : The task force did not take a position to eliminate the 48 hour rule - Counties continue to support the urgency to get individuals to an appropriate reflected in the origins of the 48 hour rule.
+Thus, we continue to support a 48 hour rule after commitment, not just "when a medically appropriate bed is available".

+• As I said, urgency is needed to expand our state operated system capacity and our community capacity, to meet the need of individuals in jail and with the highest acuity.
+Otherwise changes in prioritization will only expand the wait for those with the highest needs.

+• The bill includes a one time exception to the priority admissions rule, but counties can only support this when accompanied simultaneously to or following a commitment to an immediate increase in capacity at DCT

+• We strongly support the Medicaid 1115 waiver for jail reentry, however, language should also reference seeking a waiver for the Pre-Trial status individuals.
+(2 other states have submitted Pre-Trial waivers to the federal government - Oregon and Arkansas)

+• Counties appreciate the language calls out specific goals for increased DCT capacity, we suggest requiring regular reports back to the legislature about capacity levels at DCT and the progress towards meeting the capacity goals that accompany their appropriation.

-Overall, counties are committed to finding the best ways to address the current lack of high acuity placement options, appropriately place and treat individuals who are civilly committed, and to build out our entire continuum of mental health care.
+• Overall, counties are committed to finding the best ways to address the current lack of high acuity placement options, appropriately place and treat individuals who are civilly-committed, and to build out our entire continuum of mental health care.